24 March 2009

 This difference in experience of rewarding, means that leaders need to search for the right combination of rewards for every single employee.

-An important point when it comes to rewarding, that should not be forgetting, is that the stronger the emphasis on short term rewards, the faster employees will find ways to receive the reward.
+An important point when it comes to rewarding, that should not be forgotten, is that the stronger the emphasis on short term rewards, the faster employees will find ways to receive the reward.
 And that behavior is even strengthened by the example that they get.

 So the effectiveness of a mix of rewards is also influenced by the example that leaders give.